Skip to Main Content

 Duke Regional Hospital offers the personal touch of a community hospital while serving as an essential arm of internationally recognized Duke University Health System.

 Duke Regional has served Durham, Orange, Person, Granville, and Alamance counties and beyond for more than 45 years.
-We have 3,500 team members who work together to provide exceptional, compassionate, and equitable healthcare 24/7.
-We are a place of learning and acceptance for team members just starting their careers, as well as an institution of family culture and professional development for employees who have served in healthcare for decades.
+The hospital has more than 3,500 employees who provide outstanding medical care with compassionate, personalized service in a comfortable community hospital setting.
+It is a place of learning and acceptance for team members just starting their careers, as well as an institution of family culture and professional development for employees who have served in health care for decades.

 Duke Regional has 388 inpatient beds and offers a comprehensive range of medical, surgical, and diagnostic services, including orthopedics, weight loss surgery, women's services, and heart and vascular services.
-We also offer care at our Duke Rehabilitation Institute, Davis Ambulatory Surgical Center, Duke Ambulatory Surgery Center Arringdon, Health Services Center, and Duke Behavioral Health Center North Durham.
-In fiscal year 2022, Duke Regional Hospital admitted 16,246 patients, performed 22,050 surgeries, and welcomed 2,847 babies into the world.
+The hospital also offers care at the Duke Rehabilitation Institute, Davis Ambulatory Surgical Center, Duke Ambulatory Surgery Center Arringdon, Health Services Center, and Duke Behavioral Health Center North Durham.

-U.S. News & World Report ranked Duke Regional Hospital as #9 in North Carolina and #4 in the Raleigh-Durham area for 2022-23.
-The Human Rights Campaign consistently names us a Healthcare Equality Leader, and we are a Joint Commission-accredited and Magnet-designated hospital.
+U.S. News & World Report ranked Duke Regional Hospital No. 9 in North Carolina and No. 4 in the Raleigh-Durham area for 2024-25.
+Duke Regional is a Joint Commission-accredited and Magnet-designated hospital.

 Duke Raleigh Hospital, a Campus of Duke University Hospital

-Duke Raleigh Hospital provides a patient-friendly setting no matter where you visit us—in our hospital’s North Pavilion, South Pavilion, or clinics.
+Duke Raleigh Hospital provides a patient-friendly setting in the hospital’s North Pavilion, South Pavilion, or clinics.
 Duke Raleigh Hospital has been part of Duke Health since 1998 and has served Wake County for more than 35 years.
 It employs more than 2,000 people.

-The hospital has 186 inpatient beds and offers a comprehensive array of services, including, cancer care, cardiovascular care, neuroscience, advanced gastrointestinal care, and wound healing.
-We also maintain laboratory and imaging services, a pain clinic, 24/7 emergency care, community outreach, and education programs.
+The hospital has 204 inpatient beds and offers a comprehensive array of services, including, cancer care, cardiovascular care, neuroscience, advanced gastrointestinal care, and wound healing.
+It also maintains laboratory and imaging services, a pain clinic, 24/7 emergency care, community outreach, and education programs.

-For 2022-2023, U.S. News & World Report has ranked the Duke Raleigh campus as high performing in orthopaedics and geriatrics and in six common adult procedures/conditions: Chronic Obstructive Pulmonary Disease (COPD), Heart Failure, Kidney Failure, Lung Cancer Surgery, Pneumonia, and Stroke.
+For 2024-2025, U.S. News & World Report ranked the Duke Raleigh campus as high performing in geriatrics and pulmonary & lung surgery and in five common adult procedures/conditions: heart failure, kidney failure, diabetes, lung cancer surgery, and colon cancer surgery.

 Other Hospitals